Richard Foster (Royal Marines officer): Biography

-He was made a companion of the Order of the Bath in January 1930, and elevated to Knight Commander of the Order in 1935.
+He was made a companion of the Order of the Bath (CB) in January 1930, and elevated to Knight Commander of the Order in 1935.

 Foster was colonel of the East Surrey Regiment from March 1939 to 1946.
 The 31st Foot, which became part of the East Surrey Regiment in 1881, had been first raised as a regiment of marines and Foster did much to develop the ties between the Royal Marines and the East Surreys.
 He was also honorary colonel commandant of the Chatham Division of the Royal Marines from 1941 to 1949.

 Foster died on 3 April 1965 at the age of 86.
 There is a memorial plaque to him in the East Surrey Regiment chapel, All Saints Church, Kingston upon Thames, Surrey.

 One of Foster's brothers, Lieutenant Archibald Courtenay Hayes Foster, was killed in action in British East Africa on 20 September 1914.